lobodava/artisan-orm/README.md

 More examples of the Artisan ORM use are available in the Test and Database projects.

-For further reading please visit Artisan ORM [wiki](https://github.com/lobodava/artisan-orm/wiki/Welcome-to-Artisan-ORM-wiki!)
+For further reading please visit Artisan ORM documentation [wiki](https://github.com/lobodava/artisan-orm/wiki/Welcome-to-Artisan-ORM-wiki!)